 Sex and Gender Health Collaborative

-Beginning in 2015, AMWA co-lead a series of Summits focused on addressing the gap in sex- and gender-specific healthcare.
+Beginning in 2015, AMWA co-led a series of Summits focused on addressing the gap in sex- and gender-specific healthcare.
 Despite increasing studies showing the growing data on sex and gender differences across conditions, this knowledge has not been systematically translated into medical curricula, clinical guidelines, or workforce training.
 As a result, clinicians are often underprepared to recognize how sex and gender influence disease presentation, treatment response, and health outcomes.
 These Summits were designed to bridge this gap by convening educators, researchers, clinicians, and policymakers to advance evidence-based integration of sex- and gender-specific science across the continuum of medical education and care.

 Contact us at [email protected]